GeoCat/qgis-bridge-plugin/docs/source/server_configuration.rst

 MapServer connection
 --------------------

 Configure a MapServer connection to publish your map data to PostGIS.
-A mapserver endpoint (mapfile) is created for each QGIS project.
+A MapServer endpoint (mapfile) is created for each QGIS project.

 In the *MapServer details* enter the information about your MapServer instance, to which you want to publish.